jdelouche/Fix/README.md

 This seems to be complicated, but finding prime numbers, only requires one *single* line change based on Erathostene's filters compared to a simple identity.

+The identity:

+    coalg (p : ns)    =  StreamF p ns

+Erathostene's filters

-    coalg (p : ns)    =  StreamF p ns coalg (p : ns)    =  StreamF p (filter (notdiv p) ns) where notdiv p n = n `mod` p /= 0
+    coalg (p : ns)    =  StreamF p (filter (notdiv p) ns) where notdiv p n = n `mod` p /= 0

+It is amazing to get such a powerful result with so little constomization.

                                                                         a =  [2,3,4,5,6,7,8,9,10,11,12,13,14,15]